 Try to buy potatoes with the soil still clinging to the skin.
-The soil acts as a barrier against disease and infection.
+The soil acts as a barrier to disease and infection.
 When the protective layer is removed from a potato it is easier for damp conditions to produce bacteria directly on the skin.
 Store potatoes in a dark, dry place and definitely not in the refrigerator.

 Potatoes belong to the nightshade family, along with other edible nightshades such as the tomato, peppers, and eggplants.
 The vast majority of nightshades are poisonous.
 The fact that every edible nightshade has been cultivated over many years from inedible ancestors to produce fewer toxins leads some people to avoid potatoes and the other foods in this group.
-Originally potatoes were poisonous to humans and in fact the leaves are still inedible.
+Originally potatoes were poisonous to humans and in fact, the leaves are still inedible.
 The toxins were removed through genetic selection but the potential is still there for adverse effects on humans, especially those with auto-immune diseases.
 I recommend against eating potatoes with any kind of green spots or green colouration.